 - The total level of investment you’re asking for to cover off resource, training and systems

 - An outline of the measurable financial benefits, based primarily on expected cost savings and benefits realisation, and how your costs stack up (at least 3:1 ROI)

 - A summary of the business risks associated with your existing contracts and your current lack of system for managing them

-If you're keen to learn more about contract management, you can download our FREE 38-page guide using the link below.
+If you're keen to learn more about contract management, you can access our contract management resources or download our FREE 38-page guide using the link below.